a16z/magi/docs/devnet.md

 ## Trouble shooting

 If the Magi node stops syncing, you can reset the devnet.
-To do this, navigate to the Optimism root directory and run the following command: make devnet-clean.
+To do this, navigate to the root of the Optimism monorepo directory and run the following command: `make devnet-clean`.
 Afterward, start again both the devnet and Magi.

 If the issue continues, please create a new issue on GitHub providing detailed information about the problem.